Let me take a wild guess…

 With sound creation comes the ability to create some awesome bass.

-In my own experience having 82 wavetable oscillator shapes helped me create some of my finest synth bass.
+In my own experience having 82 wavetable oscillator shapes helped me create some of my finest synth basses.

 Oh, and you get presets from Daft Punk too!

 Another additive synth from NI.
-Based from the original Yamaha DX7, it sounds just like the original, yet with more features than ever.Read more...
+Based on the original Yamaha DX7, it sounds just like the original, yet with more features than ever.Read more...

 Rather than just sine waves, you get 32 different waveforms that you could once again ‘morph’ into different shapes to create new synth characters.